sadanand-singh/Blog/posts/plasmainstallation.rst

       export KWIN_TRIPLE_BUFFER=1
       ...

    .. warning:: Do not have both of the above enabled at the same time.
+Please look at `Arch Wiki <https://wiki.archlinux.org/index.php/NVIDIA/Troubleshooting>`_ for additional details.

 Now continue installing remaining important packages for the GUI.